k-malongo/Calculator-in-kivy/README.md

 # Calculator in kivy

- Android application made in kivy a python framework
+This is an android application made in kivy a python framework